-The weight of the load must be properly distributed over both the front and rear axles, although not necessarily evenly.
-The plate shows the maximum weight that the front axle can carry (front GAWR) and the maximum weight that the rear axle (rear GAWR) can carry.
-The GVWR represents the maximum permissible loaded weight of the vehicle.
-It is established by the manufacturer taking into consideration the engine, transmission, frame, brake, axle and tire capabilities.
-Actual front and rear end weights at the ground can only be determined by weighing the vehicle.
+The weight of the cargoload must be properly distributed over both the front and rear axles, although not necessarily evenly.
+The (VIN) plate shows the maximum weight that the front axle can (VIN) carry (front GAWR) and the maximum weight that the rear axle (rear GAWR) can carry.
+The GVWR represents the maximum permissible loaded weight of the vehicle and takes into consideration the engine, transmission, frame, brake, axle and tire capabilities.
+Actual front and rear weights at the ground can only determined by weighing the vehicle.
 This can be accomplished through highway weigh stations or other such commercial facilities.
 For assistance in this regard, consult your dealer.
-Care should also be exercised to see that the load is distributed on both sides of the centerline of the vehicle as equally as possible.
+Care should also be exercised to see that the cargoload is distributed on both sides of the centerline of the vehicle as equally as possible.